golioth/developer-training/website/docs/golioth-exercises/golioth-explore.md

 ### Approximate time

-* This section will take approximately 5-10 minutes
+* This section will take 5-10 minutes

 ## LightDB State vs Stream: A brief overview